ameyyerne31/Netflix_Recommendation/README.md

 10. **Netflix Content Description Analysis:**
     - Exploration of the descriptions of Netflix content, revealing prevalent themes and topics depicted in the platform's offerings.

-**Repository Structure:**

-- `data-storytelling-auc-focus-on-strokes.ipynb`: Jupyter Notebook containing the detailed analysis of Netflix data.
-- `README.md`: Readme file providing an overview of the project, instructions for users, and details of the analysis conducted.
-- `images/`: Directory containing images used in the Jupyter Notebook for visualizations.
-- `requirements.txt`: File listing the required Python libraries and their versions for replication of the project environment.
-- `LICENSE`: License file specifying the terms of use for the project.

 **How to Use:**

 1. Clone the repository to your local machine.